Provider API reference

 | Reactivate webhook | `claimPolicyManager` | `revoked` -> `active`; `active` stays active | A revoked topic is added back to the provider identity's trusted-issuer topic set |

 | Rotate webhook secret | `admin`, `systemManager`, or `complianceManager` | Status is unchanged | None.
-DALP stages a new verification secret for that topic webhook |
+The platform stages a new verification secret for that topic webhook |

-Pause and resume are operational controls for intake.
-They keep the provider's OnchainID identity, signing EOA, and trusted-issuer registration unchanged.
-Revoke and reactivate are policy controls because they change the topics that the provider identity can attest.
 Reactivation preserves the existing webhook row, webhook id, and URL token.
-If you call Reactivate on an already active topic webhook, DALP returns the current row without changing its state.
-Secret rotation keeps the topic status unchanged and creates a pending secret with the requested grace window; it also requires wallet confirmation before DALP accepts the new signing material.
+Calling Reactivate on an already active topic webhook returns the current row without any state change.
+Secret rotation keeps the topic status unchanged and stages a pending secret with the requested grace window.
+The platform requires wallet confirmation before accepting the new signing material.

 ## Provider endpoints [#provider-endpoints]